Types of Shoes and Shoe Construction – A Beginner’s Guide

 - Creates a wide look, good for casual boots and work shoes

 “Though the constructions mentioned above form the foundation of shoemaking, modern technologies and innovations in footwear manufacturing allow brands to tweak and refine these methods.
+Within each category, there are numerous variations and hybrid methods developed.
 Today, the fit, comfort, performance, and even sustainability aspects of a shoe can be customized or enhanced based on the end-use, material innovations, or consumer needs.”